 Nonsurgical treatment options for foraminal stenosis

-If you have foraminal stenosis, your physician will likely recommend nonsurgical treatment options as the first course of action for treating its symptoms.
-These conservative treatments are usually noninvasive in nature, and many can be pursued in the comfort of your own home.
-It should also be noted that conservative treatments will need to be utilized as part of a comprehensive regimen; at best, each individual therapy provides short-term relief that can help get you through the day.
+If you have foraminal stenosis, your doctor will likely recommend nonsurgical treatment options as the first course of action for treating its symptoms.
+These conservative treatments are usually noninvasive in nature and many can be pursued in the comfort of your own home.
+Nonsurgical treatment generally works best as part of a comprehensive plan designed to promote your overall health while relieving pain and allowing you to complete normal everyday activities.

 Some common foraminal stenosis treatment options